Post-Processors

 • Output Tool Number set as “No” (unless you plan to set up tool changing)

-If you are using Vectric VCarve, you can create a custom machine configuration file for your CNC.
+If you are using Vectric VCarve, you can create a custom machine configuration file so you can assign a default post-processor for your CNC.
 Go to Machine, and in the drop down select Machine Configuration.

-Please refer to the image below to fill out the configuration.
 For the latest version of VCarve, please input all the LongMill accelerations as 750mm/s² and AltMill accelerations as 1500 mm/s².
-If not using these CNC’s, consult your manufacturer for your recommended motor speeds.
+If not using these CNCs, consult your manufacturer for your recommended motor speeds.

-Fun fact: some other members of the grbl CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve – all starting just as the LongMill has from an Arduino Uno.
+Fun fact: some other members of the grbl CNC family include OpenBuilds, Shapeoko, BobsCNC and X-Carve – all of which started with the Arduino Uno, just like the LongMill had!

 Tags: